 Bowie Lightning Bolts

-They're a tad on the peach side, but either way, these wavy nails are really groovy.
+The orange is a tad on the peach side, but either way, these wavy nails are really groovy.
 Use a lot of tape on this design to get clean, colorful sections.
 Then clean up any mishaps with a brush and some polish remover.

-We're not the biggest fan of creepy crawlies, but we can make an exception with this cool design.
+We're not the biggest fans of creepy crawlies, but we can make an exception with this cool design.
 Just use a small detailing brush to create these fun cartoon creatures, and practice makes perfect, so don't give up if a spider doesn't turn out exceptional on your first go-around.
 Just keep painting.